amanhooda98/Mutual_Fund_Analytics/README.md

-🟢 MUTUAL FUND ANALYTICS USING PANDAS 🟢
+**🟢 MUTUAL FUND ANALYTICS USING PANDAS 🟢\
-Preface:
+\
+[Preface :]{.underline}**

-This Analysis aims to compare the three major categories of mutual funds against the NIFTY50 index as the benchmark:
+This analysis aims to compare the three major categories of mutual funds :\
+\

-1.Equity Mutual Funds:
+1.Equity :\
+Equity funds primarily invest in stocks, and hence go by the name of stock funds as well.
+They invest the money pooled in from various investors from diverse backgrounds into shares/stocks of different companies.
+The gains and losses associated with these funds depend solely on how the invested shares perform (price-hikes or price-drops) in the stock market.
+Also, equity funds have the potential to generate significant returns over a period.
+Hence, the risk associated with these funds also tends to be comparatively higher.